jmhobbs/terminal-parrot/README.md

 You can add additional animations without re-compiling by adding a plain text file somewhere on the path (by default `/etc/terminal-parrot` or `/opt/homebrew/etc/terminal-parrot`).

 This file should contain the frames, separated by lines containing `!--FRAME--!`.
+The filename must end with `.animation`.

 The first segment of the file is reserved for metadata, which is key-value pairs separated by `:`.

-For example, the following file, named `test` would add a new animation called `test`:
+For example, the following file, named `test.animation` would add a new animation called `test`:

 ```
 description: A test animation!